Перейти до вмісту

 After completing this module, you will be able to:

-1. Compare L4 and L7 load balancers by explaining their architectural differences and selecting the right tier for a given workload
+1. Compare L4 and L7 load balancers by explaining their architectural differences and selecting the right tier for a given workload.

-2. Design health check configurations, connection draining, and cross-zone settings that ensure graceful failover during outages
+2. Design health check configurations, connection draining, and cross-zone settings that ensure graceful failover during outages.

-4. Implement advanced load balancing patterns including weighted routing, session affinity, and global server load balancing across regions
+5. Implement advanced load balancing patterns including weighted routing, session affinity, and Global Server Load Balancing (GSLB) across multiple geographic regions.

 The Traffic Cop vs The Hotel Concierge